Some gift basket buyers are your true customers, while others are not. Here’s why you cannot please everyone and make money, too.

 - People who promise to order will fail to order

 That’s life with gift baskets and any other endeavor you choose, and that’s fine because you don’t want the person who called me to call you.
-See the experience not as a lost sale but as less stress, fatigue, and dissatisfaction.
+See the experience not as a lost sale but as less stress, less fatigue, and less dissatisfaction.